JadePlanECE/lidar3d_sdk/README.md

 To configure the LiDAR, you'll need to connect it to your computer via Ethernet cable.

-Run the command in a terminal.
 The goal is to find the name of the Ethernet connection (e.g. enP8p1s0).
-You will also find IP addressess (inet 192.168.x.x netmask 255.255.255.0).
+You will also find IP addresses (inet 192.168.x.x netmask 255.255.255.0).
+Run the following command in a terminal.
 ```
 ifconfig
 ```

-This command will help you find the name of the connection (e.g. Wired connection 1).
+This command will help you to find the name of the connection (e.g. Wired connection 1).
 ```
 nmcli connection show
 ```

-Run the commande to check if the LiDAR is indeed sending data.
+Run the following command to check if the LiDAR is sending data.
 Do `Ctrl C` to stop (you can also check the IP addresses here).
 ```
 sudo tcpdump -i enP8p1s0 -n
 ```